-Accountable for clinical and professional standards for self nursing/midwifery colleagues and other stakeholders. and others.
-Apply the principles of succession management and mentoring to engage staff in ongoing career development, growth and lifelong learning.
-Management Accountable for budget integrity and fiscal management according to financial and HR delegations.
-Participate in development of Participate in development of strategic plan.
-May have single point of accountability for the nursing/midwifery workforce of facility and/or service program.
-Implement and report on key performance indicators of the nursing/midwifery strategic and related plans.
-Foster professionalism, and a positive practice environment and culture.
-Apply and integrate contemporary policies and practices to optimise health service outcomes and performance targets.
-Apply strategic direction and priorities for quality improvement including the establishment of a quality framework which supports nursing/midwifery professional standards and
+1

-safety of recipients
+• Accountable for clinical and nursing/midwifery colleagues

-healthcare services
+professional standards for self

-Analyse emerging trends
+and others. • Apply the principles of

-within the broader
+succession management and

-industry and evalu ite the
+mentoring to engage staff in

-impact on nursing midwifery
+ongoing career development, growth and lifelong learning.

-and/or health servi ces.
+Management

-Provide clinical ex pertise to
+Accountable for budget

-functional plannin
+integrity and fiscal

-capital works and
+management according to financial and HR delegations.

-equipment manage
+Participate in development of

-Lead the implement
+strategic plan.

-workforce prioritie
+May have single point of

-enhance recruitme
+accountability for the nursing/midwifery workforce

-retention of nurses and
+of facility and/or service

-midwives to devel
+program.

-build workforce ca pacity and
+Implement and report on key

-capability.
+performance indicators of the

-Change managemen
+nursing/midwifery strategic

-Initiate and/or ove see
+and related plans.

-innovations, system nic change
+• Foster professionalism, and a

-processes and co-c rdination
+positive practice environment

-of responses to
+and culture.

-nursing/midwifery
+Apply and integrate

-and health service needs.
+contemporary policies and

-Lead and sustain s
+practices to optimise health

-change in a dynam
+service outcomes and

-multidisciplinary h
+performance targets.

-environment and e
+Apply strategic direction and

-effectiveness to ac
+priorities for quality

-outcomes that pro
+improvement including the

-professional stand
+establishment of a quality

-practice of nurses midwives. iiu
+framework which supports nursing/midwifery

-Demonstrate exter
+professional standards and

-effective change n anagement
+processional standards and

-expertise.
+safety of recipients of healthcare services.
+Analyse emerging trends within the broader service and industry and evaluate the impact on nursing/midwifery and/or health services.
+Provide clinical expertise to functional planning for capital works and asset equipment management.
+Lead the implementation of workforce priorities that enhance recruitment and retention of nurses and midwives to develop and build workforce capacity and capability.
+Change management Initiate and/or oversee innovations, systemic change processes and co-ordination of responses to nursing/midwifery practice and health service needs.
+Lead and sustain strategic change in a dynamic multidisciplinary healthcare environment and evaluate effectiveness to achieve outcomes that promote the professional standards and practice of nurses and midwives.
+Demonstrate extensive and effective change management expertise.